jinyorjin/SIT215---Computational-Intelligence/README.md

 ## Acknowledgement

-This project reuses and extends my previous SIT215 Assignment 1 graph model and Assignment 2 fuzzy logic design.
-I adapted them for Assignment 3 by adding distance-based A\* search, fuzzy safe-speed calculation, integrated route planning, and reactive replanning.
+This project reuses and refines my previous SIT215 Assignment 1 graph model and A* planning structure, and my Assignment 2 fuzzy logic design, as starting points.
+For Assignment 3, I adapted these components by adding distance-based travel-time costs, fuzzy safe-speed calculation, integrated A* edge costs, school-zone constraints, reactive replanning, and comparative evaluation.

 ---